Astronomy Essentials

 The Lyrid meteor shower – spawned by this comet – seems to outburst, or produce an unexpectedly large number of meteors, every 60 years.
 The next Lyrid outburst is due in 2042.
 The outbursts happen because of the planets’ reshaping the long trail of comet debris left behind by Comet Thatcher in its long orbit.
 This debris is what intercepts Earth’s orbit yearly to create the meteor shower.

-Alfred E. Thatcher from New York City discovered this comet – now officially C/1861 G1 (Thatcher) – on April 5, 1861.
+It was Alfred E. Thatcher from New York City who discovered this comet – now officially C/1861 G1 (Thatcher) – on April 5, 1861.
 At that time the comet was in the direction of our sky’s north polar region, toward what we see as the constellation Draco.
 Alfred Thatcher was using a 4.5-inch-diameter (11cm) refracting telescope, magnifying 30 times.
 The comet was shining at magnitude 7.5, fainter than the unaided eye can see.

 But over the next few weeks, as the comet approached both the sun and the Earth, it brightened considerably.
 It became visible to the eye and remained so until it disappeared into the evening twilight in early June 1861.
 Observers in the Southern Hemisphere picked it up in late July and followed the comet for the next five weeks, until it became too faint to see from anywhere on Earth.